Animrac/miku-hero/README.md

 # SuperRin System
-A platformer game inspired by the song SUPERHERO by Mellowcle for the Magical Mirai 2024 Contest.
+A retro-styled platformer game inspired by the song SUPERHERO by Mellowcle for the Magical Mirai 2024 Contest.
 This game was written completely from scratch.
 All of the jumping, animations, collision, it's all completely new code we wrote!

 We wanted to flex our creativity in how we would use the lyrics of the song in web app.
 After many days of thinking and talking we thought it would be really fun if the lyrics could be platforms!
 Letting Len's inspiring words keep the player alive, like a real superhero!